 Shinde elected as Sena's house leader, Aaditya proposes name

-The newly-elected Shiv Sena MLAs on Thursday elected senior leader Eknath Shinde as leader of the party's legislative wing.
-Sunil Prabhu was elected as chief whip of the party in the Maharashtra legislature.
+The newly-elected Shiv Sena MLAs on Thursday elected Eknath Shinde as the leader of the party's legislative wing.
+Sunil Prabhu was elected as the chief whip of the party in the Maharashtra legislature.

 Shinde, MLA from neighbouring Thane, was the leader of house in the previous term as well, besides being a cabinet minister in the BJP-Sena government.
 First-time MLA and Thackeray family scion Aaditya tabled the motion to elect Shinde as the leader of house.